Transgender asylum seekers: Asylum outcomes

 When denied asylum, there have been reports of adverse outcomes for transgender persons.
 According to the ASPIDH Rainbow Trans Association, a transgender woman seeking asylum in the United States was killed in El Salvador weeks after her request was denied.
 One asylum seeker explains how "[they are] afraid to return to Mexico because the society is very homophobic.
 There is a lot of discrimination and abuse of transgender people in Mexico.
 The police do nothing to protect us, and often kill transgender people like me.
 There is no safe place for me to live anywhere in Mexico."
-The violence and discrimination faced by transgender persons create these adverse, dangerous, outcomes if they are denied asylum and required to return to their home countries.
+The violence and discrimination faced by transgender persons create these adverse outcomes if they are denied asylum and required to return to their home countries.

 Transgender persons may also face difficulties after being granted asylum because of their gender identity.
 The Williams Institute reported in 2022 that transgender asylum seekers may be disproportionately harmed by detention practices and face sustained mental health challenges as a result.
 Additionally, transphobic people, and transphobia exist within every part of the world, still leaving asylum seekers vulnerable to violence or emotional distress even if granted asylum.